Application procedure for non-European (EEA) students

 - a CV (only for master applicants)

-*certification and translation of documents is required when documents are not written in one of the following languages: Dutch, English, French, Spanish, German or Afrikaans.
+* Certification and translation of documents is required when documents are not written in one of the following languages: Dutch, English of German.

-**Please check the specific admission requirements of your study programme to see whether or not it is necessary to provide proof of English proficiency with one of the mentioned certificates.
+** Please check the specific admission requirements of your study programme to see whether or not it is necessary to provide proof of English proficiency.
+Some diplomas or students are exempted.

 Students already living/ studying in the Netherlands should also add the following: